ibm-cloud-docs/watson/service-endpoints.md

 ## Enabling your account
 {: #requirements-endpoints}

-Private network endpoints are supported only for premium plans.
-For more information, see [Changing service plans](/docs/resources?topic=resources-changing).
+Private network endpoints are supported for paid plans.
+Check the plan information for your service to learn about the plans that support private network endpoints.
 {: important}

 Your account must be configured before you can use private endpoints.
 To use private network endpoints, the following account features must be enabled for your account.